Cost of Care Study

 Our Work in Minnesota

-In Fall 2023, the Minnesota Department of Human Services (DHS) released the 2023 Minnesota Child Care Cost Modeling Report, completed by First Children’s Finance.
+In Fall 2023, the Minnesota Department of Human Services (DHS) — now the Department of Children, Youth, and Families (DCYF) — released the 2023 Minnesota Child Care Cost Modeling Report, completed by First Children’s Finance.
 This report calculates how costs for providing care varied based on the age of children served, geographic location, license type, and quality of care.
 DHS will use the study to explore new approaches to setting Child Care Assistance Program (CCAP) payment rates.
 This study predates the 2023 legislative directives to develop potential plans to set CCAP rates using the cost model.
 This study serves as a foundation for future iterations of the cost model, which will be updated and adapted to meet this directive.

 Minnesota Child Care Cost Modeling

-FCF developed this cost model for the Minnesota Department of Human Services.
+FCF developed this cost model for the Minnesota Department of Human Services (now the Department of Children, Youth, and Families).
 The model estimates the average cost of care for children and how these costs vary based on the age, geographic location, license type and quality of care, of the children served.

 What are Provider Briefs?